A WW II story? Or a love story?

 James cursed himself for not learning at least a modicum of German.

-Had the floor groaned in the room, a groan too heavy for a small, bony woman?
+Had his boots made the floor groan in the Kraut’s room, a groan too heavy for a small, bony woman?

 Did the Kraut have a weapon ready?